-- 1. The statistics reflect a 2020 campus population of approximately 495 students and 190 employees before the college shut down due to the Covid-19 pandemic in March. - 2.
+- 1. The statistics reflect a 2021 campus population of approximately 477 students and 190 in 2021.
+Faculty and Staff working from home are counted in this number. - 2.
 The Residence Hall statistics are duplicative.
 They are included in the on-campus statistics and reflect that portion of the campus statistics that occurred within student housing on campus. - 3.
 Not all incidents reported in this category were reported to public safety or police, but to other offices on campus.
 Consequently, not all incidents were criminally investigated, but were administratively investigated by the college when reported. - 4.
-In 2020 there occurred a strong armed robbery on the back campus.
+In 2020 there occurred a strong-armed robbery on the back campus.
 No weapons were involved, and none of the persons belonged to the campus community.
 Annapolis Police handled the incident. - 5.
 In 2019 there occurred an aggravated assault with a knife in a residence hall.
 No one was injured in the incident. - 6.
 Motor Vehicle thefts, as defined by the Clery Act, includes all motor vehicles and other conveyances such as golf carts, mopeds, motor scooters, and gators.
-A car was stolen from the gravel lot in 2019 and recovered later by Annapolis Police. - 7.
+A car was stolen from the gravel lot in 2019 and recovered within 24 hours by Annapolis Police. - 7.
 In 2019, an unknown person used a lighter of some kind to burn a portion of a ceiling in a common room in Campbell Hall. - 8.
-In 2020 there were two incidents of hate: one where an unknown person wrote sexist messages on the outside of the gym (vandalism), and another incident involving verbal intimidation on the field near Spector Hall based on sexual orientation.
+In 2020 there were two incidents motivated by hate: one where an unknown person wrote sexist messages on the outside of the gym (vandalism), and another involving verbal intimidation on the field near Spector Hall based on sexual orientation. - 9.
+The number of drug and alcohol violations sharply increased in calendar year 2021.
+Officers have been more diligent in documenting violations of college policies.
+This, in addition to a residual effect of the post Covid-19 pandemic, led to an increase in our numbers.

-Additional In 2020, the college took over 214 Prince George Street, Annapolis, MD, as Caveats additional housing due to the Covid-19 pandemic.
-This property meet definition of Non-Campus Property.
-There were no crimes or incidents at that location in 2020.
-There were no reported crimes or incidents that were determined to be unfounded during any of the three years covered in this report.
+Additional In 2020, the college took control of 214 Prince George Street, Annapolis, MD, as Caveats additional housing due to the Covid-19 pandemic.
+This property meets the Clery definition of Non-Campus Property.
+There were no crimes or incidents at that location in 2021.
+There were one reported hate/bias incident in the BBC that was determined to be unfounded in 2021.
+Writing on a chalkboard was determined to be two students engaged in discussion, with no malicious intent.
+No other cases were determined to be unfounded in any of the last three years.